-The current design of the 12 km urban reach is a stonework and concrete bed and the construction of tunnelled river reaches.
-This system was constructed between 1895 to 1915 in parallel with the construction of the city railway.
-Two sections of 0.375 and

-2.156 km were tunnelled.
-The flood related threat in the city is due to many factors, including large channel slopes and flow velocities, rapid increase of discharge and the absence of natural retention areas.
-According to hydraulic estimates and laboratory tests, velocities up to 7-8 m/s and supercritical flow conditions in several sections are expected during extreme floods.
-Significant backwaters from arch bridges and tunnelled sections, lateral waves of +/- 0.75 meters at 5.5 - 6.5 m/s mean velocity (Grzywienski, 1965) as well as transverse water surface inclination in bends are expected to occur during large floods.
+The 12 km urban reach is currently a stone-work and concrete bed with tunneled river reaches.
+This system was constructed between 1895 and 1915 in parallel with the construction of the city railway.
+Two sections of 0.375 and 2.156 km were tunneled.
+The flood-related threat in the city is due to many factors, including large channel slopes and flow velocities, rapid increase of discharge, and the absence of natural retention areas.
+According to hydraulics estimates and laboratory tests, velocities up to 7-8 m/s and supercritical flow conditions in several sections are expected during extreme floods.
+Significant backwaters from arch bridges and tunneled sections, lateral waves of +/-0.75 m at 5.5-6.5 m/s mean velocity, as well as transverse water surface inclination in bends are expected to occur during large floods.